plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 > interface will have a method named getLastNamesOfUsersWhoLoggedInAfter that takes a Date as its argument and
 > returns a list of last names.

 For our use case I will define two interfaces.
-One to get the workitems from TFS and one to get the team capacity information from the external service.
+One to get the work items from TFS and one to get the team capacity information from the external service.

 <img src="{{ site.url }}/assets/clean-architecture/Interactors.DataAccess.png" class="dynimg" title="Dependencies between interactors and data stores" alt="Within the use case layer we define an interface IWorkitemRepository and an interface ITeamService.
 These are used by the interactors to access TFS and the team planning data.
 These interfaces are implemented in the interface adapter circle."/>